RoOLeary/rickandmorty-findest-rol-assignment/README.md

    cd rickandmorty-findest-rol-assignment
    ```

+  Note: there are 2 ways to get started. the bash script is more entertaining though.

 2. **Run the `setup.sh` bash script**:

   Note: You probably won't need to, but if this gives you any grief, you can run: